Eamoned/Sales-Analysis/README.md

-# Sales-Analysis
+# Sales-Data-Analysis
-Analysis of sales data
+Data analysis of Sales Data using Jupyter Notebook